Pablo-Gonzalez-Calderon/showybox-package/lib/shadows.typ

+/*
+ * ShowyBox - A package for Typst
+ * Pablo González Calderón and Showybox Contributors (c) 2023 *
+ * lib/shadows.typ -- The package's file containing all the
+ * internal functions for drawing shadows.
+ *
+ * This file is under the MIT license.
+For more
+ * information see LICENSE on the package's main folder.
+ */

 #import "func.typ": *
 #import "state.typ": *

+/*
+ * Function: showy-shadow()
+ *
+ * Description: Draws the showybox main shadow
+ * (excludes boxed title shadows).
+ *
+ * Parameters:
+ * + sbox-props: Showybox properties
+ * + sbox: Pre-rendered showybox
+ */
 #let showy-shadow(sbox-props, sbox) = locate(loc => {
   if sbox-props.shadow == none {
     return sbox